stephentkennedy/vogon_media_server/README.md

 A custom web interface for a dlna media server

 # Warning
-This project is in active development, I will come back around and document various dependencies, create better and more user accessible interfaces as development continues, but those are scheduled for after the project is feature complete.
+This project is in active development, components and interfaces my be overhauled completely during this stage of development which will likely go on for years.

 This project is not designed for security.
 The intended use case is a dedicated single purpose device like a Raspberry Pi that has been suitably separated from the rest of the network so that it can't cause problems.
-This is not something that should used as is on a public network.
+This is not something that should be used as is on a public network, no is it something you should expect to be able to open to the internet.
+Both of those are goals that might be worth while during the course of development, but there are no current security protections built in.
+This application as configured by the installation script has the ability to run commands as the root user.

 ## What is Vogon?
 It's a prototyping and developing framework for PHP.
 You can find the framework by itself at https://github.com/stephentkennedy/vogon